10 overlooked tax breaks

 10. Energy-efficient home improvements

-The bad news is that the tax credit is just a third of what was previously available.
-You also now must pay attention to specific spending limits, such as $150 for high-efficiency furnaces and boilers, $300 for air conditioners and heat pumps and $200 for replacement windows.
-And the overall $500 tax credit cap applies to anyone who received any previous energy tax credit since Jan.
+To claim this credit, found on part 2 of Form 5695, you must pay attention to specific spending limits, such as $150 for high-efficiency furnaces and boilers, $300 for air conditioners and heat pumps and $200 for replacement windows.
+These home upgrades must have been installed at your main residence by Dec.
+31, 2013.
+Note also that the overall $500 tax credit cap applies to anyone who received any previous energy tax credit since Jan.
 1, 2005.

-But if you qualify, the tax break is a tax credit, giving you a dollar-for-dollar reduction of your tax bill.
+Yes, this tax break does require recordkeeping and filling out some worksheets.
+But if you qualify, it is a tax credit, giving you a dollar-for-dollar reduction of your tax bill.
 And when it comes to taxes, every dollar saved helps.